codepr/codepr.github.io/_posts/2024-09-22-rust-reetcode.md

 Small project idea to have some fun with Rust and try to build something as close as possible to being production-ready.
-This project also aims to dabble a bit with Rust on the web backend side.
+This project also aims to dabble a bit with the language on the web backend side.

 ### Constraints